-The federal government requires that an Annual Action Plan be submitted to the U.S. Department of Housing and Urban Development ("HUD") before the City can receive certain federal funds, including funds under the following programs: HOME Investment Partnerships (HOME) program, Community Development Block Grant (CDBG) program, and Housing Opportunities for Persons with AIDS (HOPWA) program.
+The federal government requires that an Annual Action Plan be submitted to the U.S. Department of Housing and Urban Development (HUD) before the City can receive certain federal funds, including funds under the following programs: HOME Investment Partnerships Program (HOME); Community Development Block Grant Program (CDBG); and Housing Opportunities for Persons with AIDS Program (HOPWA).

-The 2019-2020 estimated allocations from HUD to the City for these programs are:
+The 2020-2021 allocations from HUD to the City for these programs inclusive of administrative costs are:

-HOME \$630,675.00
+HOME \$719,537.00

-CDBG: \$1,554,051.00
+CDBG \$ 1,588,589.00

-HOPWA \$7,177,985.00
+HOPWA \$ 7,114,059.00